These are the favorites in the Oscars 2022 nominations

 This Thursday, January 27, the vote has been opened to elect the nominees that will compete in the race for the Oscars 2022.
 Said voting will be open until February 1 and the final candidates to the statuettes will be released on tuesday february 8.
 The one in 2022 will be the esaying number 94 of these awards.
 We review what are the main bets and forecasts at best actor and leading actress, and best film.

-Like those mentioned above, the Angeleno interpreter Andrew Garfield (38 years old) also does not have to his credit no awardalthough you could receive the second nomination of his career.
+Like those mentioned above, the Angeleno interpreter Andrew Garfield (38 years old) also does not have to his credit no award, although you could receive the second nomination of his career.
 Garfield is Jonathan Larson in the feature film “Tick, tick…boom!” by New York director Lin-Manuel Miranda.
 Larson is a Thirty-something aspiring playwright who fights to fulfill his dream.
-However, he constantly asks himself if he is worth it, looking somewhat frustrated and anxious about not being close to his aspiration.
+However, he constantly asks himself if it’s worth it, being somewhat frustrated and anxious about not being close to his aspiration.

 The fourth in discord that would have more options to enter the shortlist to win the award for best leading actor would be Denzel Washington (67 years).
 The American actor, who already has an award for best actor, could opt for his sixth nomination.
 Washington steps out of his usual roles to play Lord Macbeth in “The Tragedy of Macbeth”, Directed by Joel Coen.